 A big advantage of the IR is that it is an ICAO rating valid worldwide.
 So flying to France for a long weekend is less likely to be spoiled by bad weather for the return trip.

-Our fleet of IFR-equipped C172SP aircraft include one with the Garmin G1000 avionics suite.
+Our fleet of IFR-equipped aircraft include one PA28 Warrior with two Garmin 430 avionics.
 This is particularly pertinent as the IFR world is moving towards Performance Based Navigation using an IFR-approved GPS system.

 NB: Upon completion of the course, the rating must be issued within 36 months from the date of passing the theoretical knowledge exams.